tox-dev/tox/CONTRIBUTING.rst

 Look through the GitHub issues for bugs.
 Here is a filter you can use: https://github.com/tox-dev/tox/labels/bug

-:ref:`Talk <contact>` to developers to find out how you can fix specific bugs.

 Don't forget to check the issue trackers of your favourite plugins, too!

 .. _writeplugins: